 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a candy store is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.
+To get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Marketing is an ongoing expense for a candy store.
 Common marketing techniques include social media marketing, online advertising, print advertising, and radio advertising.
+Some sweet shops will also utilize an online store to sell on the internet.
 Some stores may establish a loyalty rewards program to encourage returning customers.
 Marketing costs will depend on the volume and type of activity performed.

 A candy store needs several types of insurance for full coverage: